bogaudio/BogaudioModules/README.md

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the TRIGGER input.
 Pressing the trigger button will trigger all channels.

-#### DGATE

-A trigger-to-gate utility, with gate duration up to 10 seconds, and an optional pre-delay of up to 10 seconds.
-A trigger pulse is emitted at END when a delay/gate cycle ends.
-If the STOP/LOOP switch is set to LOOP, or if the trigger is high when the cycle ends, the cycle repeats.

-_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the TRIG input.
-Pressing the trigger button will trigger all channels.

 #### SHAPER

 SHAPER emulates the function of the Envelope Generator section of the classic [EMS VC3](https://en.wikipedia.org/wiki/EMS_VCS_3) and related synths.
 It combines an envelope with a VCA.
 Unlike an ADSR, the envelope stages are attack, on, decay and off, producing a signature trapezoidal envelope shape.